ArrowheadFramework/ahfc-broker-quorum-jsonrpc-ws/source/main/arrowhead/spec/SD.md

 ### 2.3.
 BrokeringPush

-Each service consuming the `Brokering` service must also expose a `BrokeringPush` service in order to receive exchange proposals and updates.
+Each system consuming the `Brokering` service must also expose a `BrokeringPush` service in order to receive exchange proposals and updates.
 If, however, the corresponding `Brokering` implementation exposes its functions through a chat-like protocol, such as XMPP or JSON-RPC, then this service exists only implicitly.
 In that case, the same communication channel established by the `Brokering` consumer is used by the `Brokering` service to send the `BrokeringPush` messages.